wp-plugins/threewp-broadcast/readme.txt

 APC works flawlessly.

 == Changelog ==

+= 14 20141210 =
+* Fix: Display bulk actions in a different way to increase compatability with Admin Columns Pro.
+* Fix: Override canonical URL for pages also.
+* New: Premium Pack Plugin: Lock Post

 = 13 20141201 =
 * Fix: Blog groups: Group name can be changed again.